UniversalAl/view/README.md

 <h3>If using within Vapoursynth Editor:</h3>
 Use with <code>output_window=True</code> to actually see print-outs, because simple <code>print('something')</code> does not work while running a script in vsedit.<br>
-If you keep getting ModuleNotFoundError: No module named 'view' put view.py and output_window.py into your Python's site-packages directory<br>
+If you keep getting ModuleNotFoundError: No module named 'view' put view.py and output_window.py into your Python's site-packages directory.<br>
 You might include line to output your clip, even if not needed for preview: <code>clip.set_output()</code><br>
-If everything fails, you can always use your other Python app or IDLE where you can run your script<br>
+If everything fails, you can always use your other Python app or IDLE where you can run your script.<br>

 <h3>Script examples:</h3>